 When applying for civil service positions in the Federal Executive Branch, am I considered a former federal employee for having served in the armed forces?

 There could be several factors; the most common is that you are not submitting a federal resume or the resume you are submitting is not tailored to the job you are applying to by addressing the key words in the duty description as it relates to your knowledge, skills and abilities or you are applying to a higher grade level in which you don't meet the minimum requirements for experience and/or education.
-See the online training above for more information.

 I am a veteran how do I know what positions I may qualify for based on my military experience or education?